selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 Selecting the External Tools (CRUX sidebar) opens a page where the dataset is chosen [screenshot 5].
-Note that the Dubious Genes filter is not selected as the passenger mutations in these genes are required for the signature analyses.
+Note that the Dubious Genes filter is not selected as the passenger mutations in these genes may still be useful for in the signature analyses.

 .. container:: example-box